RocketManRC/JS8Assistant/README.md

 IMPORTANT:

 At the moment keeping track of QSO History requires using the JS8Call log function at the end of each QSO.
 But you do that already anyway, don't you?
-If you have been then there is a utility that will attempt to build QSO history files for you from JS8Call's ALL.TXT and js8call.log files.
-This will only work well if you have not allowed in JS8Call's preferences directed messages without sending call signs.
+If so then there is a utility that will attempt to build QSO history files for you from JS8Call's ALL.TXT and js8call.log files.
+This will only work well if you have not enabled directed messages without sending call signs in JS8Call's preferences.

 To run this utility first make sure you have edited config.js to include your call sign.